the-turing-way/the-turing-way/book/website/communication/os-comms/os-comms-issue-tracking.md

 There are many different reasons for keeping/tracking issues related to a project.
 The platform for issue tracking and the features tracked by those issues can influence how your community interact with your project.

 Mostly, issues are used to track bug reports, feature requests, opportunities for community members to engage, and so on, then a public issue board will allow your community to get a clear overview of what's coming down the pipeline and how they can get involved.

 Let's look into centralised and decentralised/distributed issue boards and how they might engage your community.

 ### Issues per Repository (Decentralised/Distributed)

-If your project is split across multiple repositories, then it's a good idea to keep the issues specifically relating to that module within that repository: a decentralised system.
+If your project is split across multiple repositories, then it's a good idea to keep the issues specifically related to that module within that repository: a decentralised system.
 This allows your community to focus their attention on what is important to them.

 This approach has several smaller issue boards for each repository (or module) within your codebase.